 For those who have been following this AU, I've made some changes to the storyline.
 I've also done some editing to tidy things up, remove some duplication & put things in a little more chronological order.

 The Dominion of West Florida

 West Florida is a dominion of the British Commonwealth, like Canada, New Zealand or Australia.
 It lies along the northern Gulf of Mexico, bordering the US states of Alabama, Georgia & Florida.
 Its eastern border is formed by the Apalachicola & Chattahoochee rivers, with the western border following the Perdido river.
 The northern border is the latitude line of 31 degrees.
-West Florida has a total area of just under 23,000 square kilometres, with a population of just over 925,000.
-A large proportion of the population lives along the coast, particularly in the capital Pensacola.
-Other major population centres include Panama City, Crestview, Port St. Joseph (Port St. Joe) & West Point (Apalachicola).
+West Florida has a total area of just under 22,800 square kilometres, making it slightly larger than Wales, with a population of just over 985,000.
+A large proportion of the population lives along the coast, particularly in Panama City & the capital Pensacola.
 West Florida lies in the US Central time zone.
 Historically, the West Florida economy has depended on farming, forestry & lumber.
-Import-export shipping in the ports of Pensacola & Panama City, as well as shipbuilding & commercial fishing have long been important industries.
-More recently, growth of tourism & the hospitality industry has been a major contributor to the West Florida economy.
+Shipbuilding & commercial fishing have also been important industries for many years.
+More recently, growth in tourism & the hospitality industry has been a major contributor to the West Florida economy.

-.
-It was following their World War I service that the regiment received their “Royal”
+battle honours.
+It was following their gallant World War One service that the regiment received its “Royal”

 World War Two: